 httpsforwarding address you copied from ngrok.

-- From the Manage Add-Ons page in Bitbucket, click Install add-on from URL.
+- From the Manage integrations page, click Install app from URL.

 - From the pop-up that appears, paste in the URL and click Install.

-Your add-on will appear along with the others on the Manage add-ons page.
+Your app will appear along with the others on the Manage integrations page.